aronfarber/aronfarber.github.io/content/projects/materialcommproject.md

 <img id="keyboard" src="/images/comm/keys.jpg">

 For my [materials class](https://catalog.northeastern.edu/search/?P=CIVE%202260), students were assigned the task of designing and conducting a semester-long lab experiment to test the mechanical properties of a material of our choosing.
 Due to my [newfound obsession with keyboards](/projects/a-candid-keyboard/), I decided to test thermoplastics, as they are commonly used in keyboard switches.
 Ultimately, it was a valuable first foray into engineering lab work.
-Beieng able to interface with genuine lab equipment and use real data to write a scientific paper was a fulfilling experience.
+Being able to interface with genuine lab equipment and use real data to write a scientific paper was a fulfilling experience.
 In the end I received a good grade, and came out on the other side of the project with an impressive-looking technical report, so it seemed suitable for me to highlight that here.

 You may find my report in PDF form [here](/images/comm/CommProject_Final.pdf).